Home > Blogs > What is a Pre-Close Personal Loan

 Contact information

-DEVMUNI LEASING & FINANCE LIMITED is a Non-Banking Finance Company (NBFC) registered with the Reserve Bank of India (RBI).
+DEVMUNI LEASING & FINANCE LIMITED (RBI Reg.
+No.: 8-14.02719) is a Non-Banking Finance Company (NBFC) registered with the Reserve Bank of India (RBI).
 Loan112 is the brand name under which the company conducts its lending operations and specializes in providing quick and easy access to personal loans to meet customers' instant financial needs.

 "Beware of fraud!
 Always use our secure Repayment Website Link for loan payments.
 Do not make direct bank payments.
 Loan112 is not responsible for payments made to other accounts."